YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

 # COSE Key Reference Types {#cose-key-refs}

-While keys used by many other algorithms can usually be referenced by a single atomic identifier, such as that used in the `kid` parameter in a COSE_Key object or in the unprotected header of a COSE_Recipient, some signature algorithms use additional parameters to the signature generation beyond the signing private key and message to be signed.
+While keys used by many algorithms can usually be referenced by a single atomic identifier, such as that used in the `kid` parameter in a COSE_Key object or in the unprotected header of a COSE_Recipient, some signature algorithms use additional parameters to the signature generation beyond the signing private key and message to be signed.